-Unfortunately, many families have lost the breadwinner due to racial injustice.
-Whether their family member has been incarcerated, or tragically killed, these families are struggling.
+Unfortunately, many families have lost their breadwinners due to racial injustice.
+Whether their family member has been incarcerated or tragically killed, these families are struggling.
 Take into account funeral expenses, household bills, even the basic need to put food on the table; it’s no wonder these families are having a tough time.
 With this in mind, one can see how donations can go a long way.
 If everyone donated to the cause, many wouldn’t have to wonder if they’ll be able to feed their families, or even have to face eviction.

 Local Black Lives Matter chapters are also ready and willing to accept donations.
 The money given can help them allocate funds to where it’s needed most, such as to the aforementioned bail bonds, and other critical areas.
 Contact your local Black Lives Matter chapter to see just where your help is needed.

-Another way to help, would be to get involved in clean up and rebuilding.
+Another way to help in a time of social unrest would be to get involved in clean-up and rebuilding.
 While most protests have been peaceful, some unscrupulous individuals have used the protests and Black Lives Matter movement as a reason to loot or damage property.
 Many organizations have organized rallies and groups to clean up and rebuild businesses that have been affected.
-Business owners clamor for state or other governmental assistance to be able to care for the needs of their businesses, but sometimes these requests fall on deaf ears.
+Business owners clamor for state or other government assistance to be able to care for the needs of their businesses, but sometimes these requests fall on deaf ears.
 And even if they don’t, due to the economic strain Covid-19 has put on just about everyone, state and government funds are being stretched practically to their limit.

 Whether due to looting or not, helping communities rebuild, or even improve in general, can also go a long way.
 There are unfortunately communities where people of color live, that are not as well taken care of as more affluent areas.
-Making repairs and improvements to not only the aesthetics, but functionality of these neighborhoods; such as libraries, schools, and playgrounds; can have a profound affect.
-When people care about their neighborhood, confidence, pride, and overall morale increases.
+Making repairs and improvements to not only the aesthetics, but the functionality of these neighborhoods; such as libraries, schools, and playgrounds; can have a profound effect.
+When people care about their neighborhood, confidence, pride, and overall morale increase.

 Spread The Word

 One of the most powerful ways to help, and get other people to help, is word of mouth.
 Use your voice.
 Talk to friends, family, co-workers; make others aware that you have an interest in and are supporting the cause, and you’d like them to as well.
 It doesn’t mean that you have to go to protests; it could simply mean adjusting some strongly-entrenched views that many may have regarding people of color.
 Stereotypes abound; in terms of everyone.
-Adjusting your views, as well as encouraging others to do the same, can help get rid of the negative picture that people sometimes have when it comes to people of color.
+Adjusting your views, as well as encouraging others to do the same, can help get rid of the negative picture or in a time of social unrest that people sometimes have when it comes to people of color.